Artifact

 Acquisition in 2013

-GhostBird Software is a developer of mobile photography applications, known for creating advanced iOS apps such as KitCam and PhotoForge2.
-The company specializes in designing and developing innovative photography tools and games specifically for iOS smartphones.
-In June 2013, GhostBird Software was acquired by Yahoo!, further expanding its reach and capabilities in the mobile application market.
+GhostBird Software is a developer of advanced mobile photography applications, known for creating popular iOS apps such as KitCam and PhotoForge2.
+The company specializes in designing and developing innovative photography tools and games for iOS smartphones.
+In June 2013, GhostBird Software was acquired by Yahoo!, further expanding its reach and capabilities in the mobile photography space.

 Hortonworks